Triple-A-I/Chat-App/README.md

 with email and password.
 - FireStorage to save pictures of the user on firebase.
 - streambuilders to enable realtime chat.
+- Validation to check if email is valid, already used, not registered.

 ## Future work